ae6rt/decap/web/README.md

 ## Decap Web Service

 This is the core web service for Decap.
-It receives post commit hooks from Github, and Atlassian, parses those events and launches a new build in the build container accordingly.
+It exposes REST API endoints for a web UI frontend, and receives post commit hooks from Github and Atlassian Stash, and parses those events and launches a new build in the build container accordingly.

 A given branch on a project is locked in etcd to ensure that only one container is building this project branch at any one time.
 This